Dave Smith (Peterborough, Ontario politician)

-Dave Smith is a Canadian politician, who was elected to the Legislative Assembly of Ontario in the 2018 provincial election and re elected in the 2022 provincial election.
+Dave Smith is a Canadian politician, who was elected to the Legislative Assembly of Ontario in the 2018 provincial election and re elected in the 2022 and 2025 provincial elections.
 He represents the riding of Peterborough—Kawartha as a member of the Progressive Conservative Party of Ontario.

 Background

 Smith was born in Belleville and raised in Wellington, Bowmanville and Picton.
 He attended Bowmanville High School and Prince Edward Collegiate Institute has a Bachelor of Science degree in Computing Systems from Trent University and a Master of Business Administration from the University of Fredericton (2018).
-Prior to entering politics, Smith worked as the Manager of Product Development for Cardinal Software and was the lead developer of the company's products for Co-operative education, Ontario Youth Apprenticeship and Specialist High Skill Major.
+He is currently enrolled in a Ph.D in taxation policy from Trent University.Prior to entering politics, Smith worked as the Manager of Product Development for Cardinal Software and was the lead developer of the company's products for Co-operative education, Ontario Youth Apprenticeship and Specialist High Skill Major.
 He was the project manager for the development of Cardinal Software's Individual Education Plan software.
 Prior to moving to the Cardinal Software in 2006, Smith worked in the ICT Department of Kawartha Pine Ridge District School Board.